 Big data is changing the way we do business and creating a need for data engineers who can collect and manage large quantities of data.
-Learn more about the role of a data engineer and find out how to become one.

 Data engineers work in a variety of settings to build systems that collect, manage, and convert raw data into usable information for data scientists and business analysts to interpret.
 Their ultimate goal is to make data accessible so that organizations can use it to evaluate and optimize their performance.